jjfumero/jjfumero.github.io/_posts/2021-06-09-blog-post-level-zero.md

   - level-zero
   - GPGPU
   - Heterogeneous Programming
-excerpt: "Overview of the Intel Level-Zero API and a practical example to dispatch a SPIR-V kernel on the Intel HD Graphics"
+excerpt: "Overview of the Intel Level-Zero API and a practical example to dispatch a SPIR-V kernel on the Intel HD Graphics: https://jjfumero.github.io/posts/2021/09/introduction-to-level-zero/"
 ---

 ### Key Takeaways & Outline